antonagestam/immoney/README.md

 "2 dollars" is represented exactly the same as "2.00 dollars", in every aspect.
 This means that normalization of values happen at instantiation time.

+#### Instance cache

+Since instances of `Money` and `Currency` are immutable it's safe to reuse existing instances instead of instantiating new ones.
+This happens transparently when instantiating a new `Money` instance and can lead to faster code and less consumed memory.